| | | IIt is late in the year, he is alone on the sheltered beach in the small

 aground in a winter storm, and during the first year it still had the

 appearance of a house searching for its dead.
-Slanted, as if it had been
+Slanted, as if it had

 caught in the furious sideward movement of a wave, the wave itself